KittyGiraudel/SJSJ/_glossary/MEMOIZE.md

 ---
 title: Memoize
-description: an optimization used to speed up consecutive function calls by caching the result of calls with identical input
+excerpt: an optimization used to speed up consecutive function calls by caching the result of calls with identical input
 ---

 # Memoize